haiwen/seafile-admin-docs/manual/deploy_pro/setup_with_amazon_s3.md

 You also need to add [memory cache configurations](/config/seafile-conf/#cache-pro-edition-only).

+We'll explain the configurations below:

-It's required to create separate buckets for commit, fs, and block objects.
+- `bucket`: It's required to create separate buckets for commit, fs, and block objects.

-The key_id and key are required to authenticate you to S3.
-You can find the key_id and key in the "security credentials" section on your AWS account page.

 When creating your buckets on S3, please first read [S3 bucket naming rules][1].
 Note especially not to use **UPPERCASE** letters in bucket names (don't use camel style names, such as MyCommitOjbects).

-Since nowadays most aws regions only support V4 authentication signature, it's mandatory to set `use_v4_signature` to true.
-The `aws_region` option is also required since it's used in the signature.
-This is the region you chose when you create the buckets.
+- `key_id` and `key`: The key_id and key are required to authenticate you to S3.
+You can find the key_id and key in the "security credentials" section on your AWS account page.
+- `use_v4_signature`: There are two versions of authentication protocols that can be used with S3 storage.
+Version 2 is the older one, which may still be supported by some regions; version 4 is the current one used by most regions.
+If you don't set this option, Seafile will use v2 protocol.
+It's suggested to use v4 protocol.
+- `aws_region`: If you use v4 protocol, set this option to the region you chose when you create the buckets.
+If it's not set and you're using v4 protocol, Seafile will use `us-east-1` as the default.
+This option will be ignored if you use v2 protocol.

 For file search and webdav to work with the v4 signature mechanism, you need to add following lines to ~/.boto